jake0011/AWS-Academy-Cloud-Security-Foundations/Module4.md

 *   Network ACLs are **stateless**, which means that responses to inbound traffic are subject to the rules for outbound traffic (and vice versa).
 *   Rules are evaluated in **number order** before a decision is made to allow traffic.

-# Using AWS Load Balancers
+# Section 5: Using AWS Load Balancers

 This section provides information about using load balancers as part of securing your infrastructure.